Pratul Mukhopadhyay

-Pratul Mukhopadhyay (born 1942) is a Bengali singer, creative artist and songwriter.
+Pratul Mukhopadhyay (25 June 1942 – 15 February 2025) was an Indian Bengali-language singer, creative artist, activist, and songwriter.
 He is the writer and the singer of the famous Bengali song Ami Banglay Gan Gai and Dinga Bhashao Sagore.
 He was a playback singer in the Bengali film Gosaibaganer Bhoot.
+Mukhopadhyay died at the SSKM Hospital, Kolkata, West Bengal, on 15 February 2025, at the age of 82.